cliffordru/PatientManager/PatientManagerClient/README.md

 3) In a command window (or the Command prompt in VS Code), type `npm install`.

    This creates a node_modules folder and installs all packages from the package.json file into that folder.
 You may see a few warnings during this process, but you should not see any errors.

+   ** Before proceeding, you should ensure the PatientManagerService is running.
+Please refer to the [PatientManagerService\README.md](../PatientManagerService/README.md) file in the PatientManagerService folder for instructions.

 4) In the same command window (or the Command property in VS Code), type `npm start` or `ng serve -o`.